 USDA Home Loans generally require two scores of 640 to 680.
 Every county in NC has a portion that currently qualifies for USDA Home Loans, but those “boundary maps” changed SLIGHTLY in December of 2014.
-In Raleigh, for instance, about 25 neighborhoods no longer qualify for the program, however – the EVERYWHERE in Johnston County.
+In Raleigh, for instance, about 25 neighborhoods no longer qualify for the program, however – EVERYWHERE in Johnston County qualifies for the program.

 If these changes mean that you might not qualify for a USDA Home Loan in NC – do not worry!
 We are one of a handful of lenders in NC that also offer all of the NC Affordable Housing loans, which also provide Mortgage Tax Credits and Down Payment Assistance!
 Best of all?
 You don’t have to be a first time home buyer to qualify for these great programs!